Print

 Instructions

-1. Preheat the oven to 350°F (177°C) and grease a 9×13-inch pan or line with parchment paper leaving an overhang on the sides to lift the finished bars out.
-Set aside.
+1. Preheat the oven to 350°F (177°C) and line a 9×13-inch metal baking pan with parchment paper, leaving a few inches of overhang on 2 opposite sides.

-2. For the crust: Slice the butter up into pieces and place in a light-colored skillet.
-(Light colored helps you determine when the butter begins browning.)
-Melt the butter over medium heat, stirring occasionally.
+2. Make the crust: Place the sliced butter in a light-colored skillet or saucepan over medium heat.
+(Light-colored helps you determine when the butter begins browning.)
+Stir or whisk the butter constantly as it melts.
 Once melted, the butter will begin to foam.
-Keep stirring occasionally.
-After 5-8 minutes, the butter will begin browning—you’ll notice lightly browned specks begin to form at the bottom of the pan and it will have a nutty aroma.
-Once browned, remove from heat immediately and allow to cool for 5 minutes.
+Keep stirring.
+After 5–8 minutes, the butter will begin browning—you’ll notice lightly browned specks begin to form at the bottom of the pan and it will have a nutty aroma.
+As soon as the butter has browned, immediately remove from heat and pour it into a large heat-safe glass bowl.
+Scrape up the browned solids at the bottom of the skillet and add them as well.
+Allow to cool for about 10 minutes.
+Do not rinse out the pan.

 Notes

-1. Make Ahead Instructions: Bars freeze well up to 3 months.
+1. Make Ahead & Freezing Instructions: Bars freeze well for up to 3 months.
 Thaw overnight in the refrigerator then bring to room temperature before serving.